-Greenwood Cemetery is located in Petoskey, Michigan overlooking Little Traverse Bay.
+Greenwood Cemetery is located in Petoskey, Michigan overlooking beautiful Little Traverse Bay.

-Greenwood is a perpetual care municipal cemetery serving the City of Petoskey, Bear Creek Township and Resort Township and the surrounding area.
+Greenwood is a perpetual care municipal cemetery established by the City of Petoskey, Bear Creek Township and Resort Township.
 Because it is a municipal cemetery we serve anyone who may choose Greenwood as the final resting place for their loved ones.

-The rolling hills and wooded areas cover over 90 acres - many of those acres with a view of Little Traverse Bay.
+The rolling hills and wooded areas cover more than 100 acres - many of those acres with a view of Little Traverse Bay.
 Greenwood shares this beautiful habitat with whitetail deer, turkeys, rabbits, squirrels and other wildlife.

 The Board and staff of Greenwood Cemetery take great pride in the work they do by providing a special place for family and friends to remember their loved ones.
-The cemetery is a place where everyone can connect with their ancestors, reflect on the many community founders, meditate or spend time walking through the well-maintained, beautiful grounds.
+The cemetery is a special place where we can pause from the hustle of everyday life and spend a few moments looking back, remember ancestors, reflect on the many community founders, meditate, or spend time walking through the well-maintained, beautiful grounds.